Caring for Elderly Parents What Matters Most

 Caring for Elderly Parents What Matters Most: Heart to Heart Conversations

 In caring for elderly parents, what matters most is initiating conversations about topics that may be uncomfortable to discuss.
-What do you know about a parent or spouse’s current health conditions and how these will progress?
-If you don’t know, now is the time to Investigate and learn.
+What do you know about a parent’s or spouse’s current health conditions and how these will progress?
+If you don’t know, now is the time to investigate and learn.

-Do you know what effort a loved one wants to contribute to being healthy?
+Do you know what effort a loved one is willing to make to contribute to their own health?
 For example, if an elderly parent was diagnosed with cancer, would mom or dad want to go through chemotherapy or radiation?

 Is Extensive Treatment a Care Goal?